Atorvastatin and Berberine: Can You Take Them Together?

 What should you do?

-• Watch for muscle symptoms.
-Unexplained muscle pain, tenderness, weakness, or dark cola-colored urine should prompt an immediate call to your clinician.
+• Report muscle symptoms promptly.
+Unexplained muscle pain, tenderness, weakness, or dark cola-colored urine should always prompt a call to your clinician — this is standard statin advice, with or without berberine.

 Which specific products are affected?